LEAGUE7QC/LEAGUE7QC.github.io/docs/README.md

 LEAGUE7 is more than just playing Quidditch &mdash; it's about being part of a vibrant, passionate community.

-> ### Register as a Player!
-> This is the first step for all players who wish to participate in our upcoming seasons, regardless of your team status.
-Registration takes about 5 minutes... [<span style="color:#ffbd00">[Read more]</span>](registration.md)

 ### Quick Links:
+- [Season Summary](/season/01/information) – Quick information about our upcoming 6v6 league
+- [Code of Ethics](/code-of-ethics) – Our community standards that all members must uphold
 - [FAQ](/faq) – Find answers to the most common questions
-- [Registration](/registration) – Sign up for the Tryout Season or upcoming 6v6 league
-- [Season Standings](/season-standings) – Check the weekly updates of the Tryout Season!
-- [Code of Ethics](/code-of-ethics) – Our community standards that all members must uphold
 - [Contact Us](/contact-us) – Learn about how to contact us

 ### Our Guidelines:
 * [Season Rules & Format](season-rules.md) - Learn about our regular 6v6 season structures